ZShark2166/Boredom-Arcade-Deployable/README.md

     ```

 ## Usage
-Open your web browser and go to `http://localhost:8080` to start playing the games.
+Open your web browser and go to `http://localhost:8000` (or whatever port you used) to start playing the games.
 Enjoy and have fun!

 ## Contributing
 We welcome contributions from the community.
 If you'd like to contribute, please fork the repository and create a pull request with your changes.
 Make sure to follow the coding standards and include tests for any new features.